 - Submerge the eggs into the marinade and refrigerate overnight or at least a few hours before serving.

-- What to use as a marinating vessel?
 I used the same glass measuring cup that I mix the marinade in.
 You can use a clean glass jar with a tight lid, this will be handy for leftover storage.
 Or just use a ziploc bag, placed inside a bowl, this method will work best as it allows the marinade to get all over the eggs.

-- Do I need to turn the eggs?
 If the marinade is not enough to cover the eggs completely, you could add more marinade or just turn it during the marinating time so the eggs have a chance to get brown evenly.

-- How long do I need to marinate the eggs?
 The longer you marinate, the stronger the flavor.
 I prefer to marinate these ramen eggs at least overnight, but if you are in a time crunch, a few hours will work.

-- For more flavor, you can add crushed garlic, ginger and sliced chilis.
+You can add crushed garlic, ginger and sliced chilis.

 You don’t have to limit yourself to serving these eggs with just ramen.
 Try them with other type of noodles or even with rice.